-Sankurathri Foundation was established by Dr. Chandrasekhar Sankurathri as a memorial to his wife, Manjari Sankurathri, son, Srikiran and daughter, Sarada who were killed in a terrorist bombing of Air India Flight 182 (Kanishka) on 23rd June 1985.
-Dr. Chandrasekhar Sankurathri Following the bombing, he resigned his job in Canada and returned to India in 1988.
-He established the Manjari Sankurathri Memorial Foundation in 1989 in memory of his wife, which is a registered charity in Canada.
-He established the Sankurathri Foundation in India in memory of his family in 1989.
+Sankurathri Foundation is located in a serene locality with 5 acres of rural land, 10 km away from Kakinada was established by Dr. Chandrasekhar Sankurathri as a fond memorial to his wife Manjari Sankurathri, son Srikiran and daughter Sarada who were victims of the terrorist bombing of Air India Flight 182 (Kanishka) on 23rd June 1985.
+Dr. Chandrasekhar Sankurathri, following the bombing, resigned his job in Canada and returned to India in 1988.
+He established Manjari Sankurathri Memorial Foundation in 1989 in memory of his wife, which is a registered charity in Canada.
+He established the Sankurathri foundation in India in the same year.